SedizioseVoci/Template-Records/README.md

 # Template Records
-Contains template records in Notepad for use in Open Refine transformations to MODS.
+Contains template records in text files for use in Open Refine transformations to MODS.